edwardhorsey/zshrc/README.md

 # My ZSH config
-After using Oh My Zsh, I now prefer to keep things simple and remove bloat by manually installing only the plugins I need day-to-day.
+After using Oh My Zsh for some time, I now prefer to keep things simple and just manually install the plugins I use day-to-day.

 Screenshot: